Armadale Library has a Makerbot Replicator 2 available for members of our community to access and use to print 3D objects.

-Charges are based on total print time with the first four hours costing $10 and $3 each additional hour (or part thereof).
+Charges are based on total print time with the first hour costing $10 and each additional hour (or part thereof) $3.
 Chat to our Digital Services Officer about your design to find a great balance of speedy output and print quality.

-Special filaments such as wood, brick, and glow-in-the-dark cost an additional $5.
+Special filaments such as aluminium, wood, and glow-in-the-dark cost an additional $5 per print.

 You are limited to the build area of the Replicator maximum build size of 24L x 14W x 15H cm.

 The 3D print service operates as ‘first come, first served’ and can depend on the size of the waiting list.
 We may be able to print your design within a day or two, or it could take longer than a week.
 Completed prints can be collected, once notified, from the Library's front counter.
 Payment is due on collection.

 It's recommended to use a program like Netfabb to clean up your .STL files before sending them (files from Thingiverse are usually fine without this).

 If you choose to paint your build, it's recommended to use acrylic paints on the PLA surface, although enamel hobby paint has also been used successfully, Makerbot have released a handy painting guide as well.

 Building is only limited to your imagination and skills.
 3D printing is ideal for rapid prototyping, scale models, replacement parts, custom builds, toys... the list is endless!

 Thingiverse.com is a repository of 3D models that are open source and free to use and print, you can even contribute your own 3D models to the community!

 There are many free and open source design programs available as well: